oomlout/oomlout_oomp_builder/navigation/hardware/bearing/16000_series/16006_size/30_mm_id_55_mm_od_9_mm_depth/part/readme.md

-# Hardware Bearing 16000 Series 16006 Size 30 Mm Id 55 Mm Od 9 Mm Depth
+# Hardware Bearing 16000 Series 16006 Size 30 mm Id 55 mm Od 9 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base